omnixtar/omnixtar.github.io/svfig/index.md

 - [October 25 2025, The roles of FORTH in
 blockchain technologies
 and beyond](https://omnixtar.github.io/svfig/OXW-SVFIG-2025-10.pdf)
+- [November 15 2025, The roles of FORTH in
+blockchain technologies
+and beyond (Summary & Updates)](https://omnixtar.github.io/svfig/OXW-SVFIG-2025-11.pdf)

 ### Codex Omnia Possibilia
 - With code, everything is possible.